sahilatahar/50-Days-of-JavaScript/README.md

 Here is solutions of 50 days of JavaScript challenges

-## Day 1: 🎲Random Number Generator in Range
+## Day 1: 🎲 Random Number Generator in Range

 Create a function which returns a random number in the given range of values both inclusive